 The towns along the Wheatbelt Way all have a good standard of accommodation, amenities and services.
 Both unleaded petrol and diesel are readily available.
-Likewise, a good range of foodstuffs will be available in most towns along the trail, however a more limited selection is available in the smaller towns.
+Likewise, a good range of food will be available in most towns along the trail, however, a more limited selection is available in the smaller towns.

 Getting to the Wheatbelt Way

 The Wheatbelt Way Drive Trail is designed as a self-drive adventure and can be undertaken comfortably in a conventional two-wheel drive vehicle.
 You can plan your trip and personalise your trip to or through the Wheatbelt Way to start and finish in many locations, we do have a suggested 4-day itinerary from Perth which can be found here.
 The trail is along both bitumen and gravel roads of which are generally in good condition.
 On all gravel or dirt roads, regardless of their condition, it is essential to travel at a speed that allows you to safely respond to any situation.
 Although a number of towns along the Wheatbelt Way have mechanical repairs, conducting a thorough check of your vehicle is imperative.
 In particular, paying special attention to the tyres of your car or caravan, and making sure all mechanicals are in good working order, will go a long way to ensuring your trip is incident-free.
 It is also essential to remember that the Wheatbelt Way, despite being only a few hours out of Perth, is still a rural area.
 This means exercising caution on the roads and making sure your lights work and are on during country driving.
 If you have one, a portable first aid kit will give you extra peace of mind.